Terms of Reference

 N.B.2- A chair’s term of service is three years.
 This is renewable with at most one more term.

-N.B.3- In case the chair’s position becomes vacant for whatever reason before the end of the term of the incumbent chair, the most senior member of NuPECC (in terms of years served) assumes the chairmanship of NuPECC until the next meeting of NuPECC, at which the election of a new chair should take place.
-The first term of the new chair will be viewed as starting at the end of the third and last meeting of NuPECC, as in the case of a normal election.
+N.B.3- In case the chair’s position becomes vacant for whatever reason before the end of the term of the incumbent chair, the most senior member of NuPECC (in terms of years served) assumes the chairmanship of NuPECC until the next meeting of NuPECC.
+In the meanwhile the caretaker chair will arrange for an election of a new chair who serves until the end of the term of the vacated chair.

 N.B.4- Delegation of votes: